Chapter XVII – Mighty Guard

 "Whoa!
 Slow down there, girlie!
 Everything's fine!"
 Irvine clamped his hat down on Selphie's head.
 "She's not that late!
 Besides, it's early in the morning, and everyone needs beauty sleep."

 'Not that late'?
 What time is it?
 Quistis glanced at the red numbers on the hangar wall.
 0643 hours.
 13 minutes late.

 "I apologize for making you wait so long, Selphie.
 I had an unexpected issue this morning."

 "Don't worry, Quisty!
 You said we weren't taking off until seven anyway!
 The team is all here, so if you wanna leave now just say the word!
 Cid left me a message yesterday morning and told me to get my tools ready for a quick tune-up, so that's where I was in case you were wondering since we obviously never had a chance to talk last night.
 I'm just super-duper excited that Squall gave us permission to use Rocky!"

 It took a moment before Quistis remembered that Selphie had given the Ragnarok, of all things, a pet name.
 "I'm afraid we likely won't make much use of the ship aside from the commute."

 "Oh, I don't care!
 It's been too long since I got to play with him.
 Every second counts!"
 Selphie returned the hat to Irvine and ran into the ship ahead of the others.
-It was then that Quistis noticed her carefully chosen team of nine SeeDs had already arrived as well, which only added to her embarrassment.
+It was then that Quistis noticed her carefully chosen team of six other SeeDs had already arrived as well, which only added to her embarrassment.